 Najia is a member of the American Immigration Lawyers Association, has served as a speaker at the annual Immigration Law Conference, and serves on various committees for its local New York and Connecticut Chapters, including being Founder and Chair of the Connecticut Corporate Practice Committee.
 She is a James W. Cooper Fellow of the Connecticut Bar Foundation.
-Najia is also a member of the Connecticut Bar Association, serving on its Awards Committee, Diversity and Inclusion Committee, and Immigration Law Committee; the South Asian Bar Association of Connecticut, where she is on the Board of Directors; the South Asian Bar Association of New York; and the Muslim Bar Association of New York.
+Najia is also a member of the Connecticut Bar Association, serving on its Awards Committee, Inclusion, Diversity and Equity Committee, and Immigration Law Committee; the South Asian Bar Association of Connecticut, where she is on the Board of Directors; the South Asian Bar Association of New York; and the Muslim Bar Association of New York.

 Najia obtained her law degree from Elisabeth Haub School of Law at Pace University (formerly Pace University School of Law.
 While in law school, Najia devoted significant time to the Immigration Justice Clinic and represented indigent immigrants in complex removal proceedings, including immigration raid detainees, women with claims under the Violence Against Women Act, and asylees seeking immigration relief in the United States.
 She continues similar work on a pro bono basis.
 She was also employed by Fragomen, Del Rey, Bernsen & Loewy, LLP prior to attending and during law school, where she gained significant experience in business immigration matters that laid the foundation for her current practice.

 Najia obtained her degree from the University of Michigan – Ann Arbor.
-She is Co-chair of the firm's Diversity Committee and is fluent in Hindi and Urdu.
+She is Co-chair of the firm's Inclusion, Diversity and Equity Committee and is fluent in Hindi and Urdu.

 - Pace University School of Law (J.D., 2009)